neophob/PixelController/README.md

         CHANGE_THRESHOLD_VALUE      # of parameters: 1     <INT> select current threshold for the threshold effect, 0-255 CHANGE_ROTOZOOM             # of parameters: 1     <INT> select angle for the rotozoom effect, -127-127

-        STATUS                      # of parameters: 0     <NO PARAM> refresh whole gui STATUS_MINI                 # of parameters: 0     <NO PARAM> just refresh parts of the gui CHANGE_PRESENT              # of parameters: 1     <INT> select current present id CHANGE_SHUFFLER_SELECT      # of parameters: 15    <INT>, parameter contains 15 nibbles to enable or disable the shuffler option (gets changed in the random mode), 0=OFF, 1=ON, example: 0 0 0 0 0 1 1 1 1 1 0 0 0 0 0
+        CHANGE_PRESENT              # of parameters: 1     <INT> select current present id CHANGE_SHUFFLER_SELECT      # of parameters: 15    <INT>, parameter contains 15 nibbles to enable or disable the shuffler option (gets changed in the random mode), 0=OFF, 1=ON, example: 0 0 0 0 0 1 1 1 1 1 0 0 0 0 0
         SAVE_PRESENT                # of parameters: 0     <NO PARAM> save current present settings